 How IDT’s Assessment Works

-During our assessment, we conduct a series of targeted interviews, posing strategically-designed questions to your key stakeholders and executives.
+During our content services assessment, we conduct a series of targeted interviews, posing strategically-designed questions to your key stakeholders and executives.
 We are specifically looking to evaluate their understanding of the current policies, procedures and use of tools to manage corporate information.

 The areas of concern we address:

 - Information Governance (IGP requirements included in FCPA, Sarbanes-Oxley, Dodd-Frank and COSO)